kangyeolk/AnimeCeleb/EDTN/README.md

 python infer.py --path_pose='./example/vox_deca' --anime_basis_path='./example/basis.png'
 ```

+## DEMO

+If you want to put your video in the model, you can use [our demo](https://github.com/kangyeolk/AnimeCeleb/tree/main/EDTN/demo).

 ## Citation

 If you find this work useful for your research, please cite our paper:

 ```